 If you are interested in checking out Zinneke Pis (map), the urinating dog statue inspired by Manneken Pis is close to Mer du Nord.
 You gotta love the humor of Belgians, right?

 The Galeries Royales Saint-Hubert (Royal Gallery of Saint Hubert) is a historical, luxurious shopping complex built in 1847.
 It is one of the first shopping malls in Europe.
 Its stunning architecture with an arched glass roof has inspired the Galleria Vittorio Emanuele II in Milan.

-This passage shopping arcade is only two-hundred meters long; however, it houses high-end specialty boutiques, artisan chocolate shops, and two theaters.
+This passage shopping arcade is only two hundred meters long; however, it houses high-end specialty boutiques, artisan chocolate shops, and two theaters.

 In the past, visitors needed to pay to access this upscale shopping center.
 Luckily now, you don’t have to pay.
-So even if you have no interest in shopping, check it out to see its glamours.
+So even if you have no interest in shopping, check it out to see its glamour.